CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Approach

 \subsection{Quality Estimation Training Paradigm}

 In the previous section, we proved that the CR does behave as an FIQ would, and thus, it can also relate to image properties that dictate FIQ.
 However, the CR measure is only observable for samples in the FR training dataset, where the class centers are known.
 In a real case scenario, the FIQ measure should be assessed to any single image, i.e. unseen evaluation data.
 Considering this, and in an effort to predict what the CR value would be for a given sample if hypothetically it was part of the FR training, we propose to simultaneously learn to predict the CR from the training dataset while optimizing the class centers (typical FR training) during the training phase, i.e. the CR-FIQA model.
 To enable this, we add a single regression layer to the FR model.
 The input of the regression layer is a feature embedding $x_{i}$ and the output is an estimation of the CR.
 The output of this regression layer is used later to predict the FIQ score of the unseen sample, e.g. from the evaluation dataset.
 Thus, we capture the properties that make the CR high/low to predict the FIQ of any given sample.
 Towards this goal, during the training phase, the model (in Figure \ref{fig:workflow}) has two learning objectives: a) It is trained to optimize the distance between the samples and the class centers using ArcFace loss defined in Equation \ref{eq:arc}. b) It is trained to predict the internal network observation, CR, using Smooth L1-Loss \cite{smoothl1} applied between the output of the regression layer (P) and the CR calculated as in Equation \ref{eq:cr}.
 Smooth L1-loss can be interpreted as a combination of L1 and L2-losses by defining a threshold $\beta$ that changes between them \cite{smoothl1}.
+Our choice for smooth-l1 loss is based on: 1) It is less sensitive to outliers than l2.
+The derivative of L2 loss increases when the difference between the prediction and ground-truth label is increased, making the derivative of loss values large at the early stage of the training, leading to unstable training.
+Additionally, L2 loss can easily generate gradient explosion \cite{smoothl1} when there are outliers in the training data.
+2) L1 loss can lead to stable training.
+However, the absolute values of the difference between prediction and ground truth are small, especially in the later stage of the training.
+Therefore, the model accuracy can hardly be improved at a later stage of the training as the loss function will fluctuate around a stable value.
+Combining L1 and L2 as in Smooth L1-loss avoids gradient explosion, which might be caused by L2 and facilitates better convergence than L1.
 The loss leading to the second objective is then given as:

 The final loss combining both objectives for training our CR-FIQA model is defined as follows:

 where $\lambda$ is a hyper-parameter used to control the balance between the two losses.
 At the beginning of model training, the value range of $\mathcal{L}_{CR}$ is very small ($\leq 2$) in comparison to $\mathcal{L}_{Arc}$ ($\sim 45$).
 Setting $\lambda$ to a small value, the model will only focus on $\mathcal{L}_{Arc}$.
 Besides, setting $\lambda$ to a large value, i.e.~$>10$, we observed that the model did not converge.
 Therefore, we set $\lambda$ to $10$ in all the experiments in this paper.